Alejogb1/job-board/blog-data/cant-open-pivottable-source-file-excel-error.md

 **Solution Time Let's Fix This**

-Okay so we've diagnosed it let's get to the fixing part I'm going to provide a few code snippets to illustrate the things that you have to do they are not a solution but will assist you in understanding the nature of the fix
+ so we've diagnosed it let's get to the fixing part I'm going to provide a few code snippets to illustrate the things that you have to do they are not a solution but will assist you in understanding the nature of the fix

 **Snippet 1: Checking file paths with VBA**